Switzerland County Senior High School: Athletics

 Switzerland County Senior High School's athletic teams are called the Pacers, and they compete in the Ohio River Valley Conference.

 Basketball

-The 2015-2016 Men's basketball team went 7-16 overall and lost to North Decatur High School by a score of 61–51 in the semi-finals of the 2015-16 IHSAA Class 2A Boys Basketball State Tournament.
+The 2015-2016 Men's basketball team went 7-16 overall and lost to North Decatur High School by a score of 61–51 in the sectional semi-finals of the 2015-16 IHSAA Class 2A Boys Basketball State Tournament.